Relevant conflicts of interest/financial disclosures: Nothing to report.

 In total, 416 patients with PD and 56 healthy controls participated in the study.
 Apathy, depression, motor symptoms, and overall cognitive efficiency were assessed.
 The most discriminant items of the LARS for apathy detection were selected using multiple indicators.

 A subset of 12 items (constituting the short-form LARS) showed the best convergence.
 Concurrent and criterion-related validity, internal consistency, test-retest reliability, and inter-rater reliability were very good.

-The short-form LARS is a reliable, practical, patient interview-based instrument for assessing apathy in everyday clinical practice. © 2013 Movement Disorder Society
+The short-form LARS is a reliable, practical, patient interview-based instrument for assessing apathy in everyday clinical practice. © 2013 International Parkinson and Movement Disorder Society